BlackCLayda/bnChallenge/README.md

 * Web and/or Desktop interface.
 * Add command to list available files specific to each client.
 * Secure the encryption key.
-* Support more file types.
+* Handle more file types.

 ------------